Cluj Entry Requirements

 Prohibited Items

-• Narcotic drugs and psychotropic substances - illegal under Romanian law with severe penalties
+• Illegal drugs - zero tolerance policy with severe penalties

-• Meat and dairy products from non-EU countries - with few exceptions due to disease control
+• Meat and dairy products from non-EU countries (with some exceptions)

 Restricted Items